 Tonka trees are native to Central America and northern South America where they grow in tropical rainforests, in particular in the Caura River basin between Venezuela and Brazil.
 Tonka bean collection has been a traditional income generating activity for generations of indigenous and criollo inhabitants who live a semi nomadic life dedicated to the harvesting of forest products, fishing, hunting and small-scale agriculture.
 Nowadays, illegal mining, timber extraction, illegal hunting and fishing and agricultural expansion all threaten thebiodiversity and natural resources in this region, weakening the communities who depend on them.

-The Givaudan Foundation, through an agreement with Conservation International, supports a programme aimed at improving local livelihood and protecting the forest in the Caura basin.
+The Givaudan Foundation, through an agreement with Conservation International and subsequently with a venezuelean NGO specialised in environmental conservation, supports a programme aimed at improving local livelihood and protecting the forest in the Caura basin.
 The local communities are part of a conservation agreement by which they receive support and guidance on techniques for the handling and selling of beans.